- 0:45 h

 Highlights:

-- Curvy, flowing trail section at Lake Blausee
+- Curvy, flowing trail section at Blausee

 - Technical forest descent with local vibes

-- Refreshment stop in Goppisberg
+- Refreshment option in Goppisberg

 Good to know